rwsbillyang/iReadPDF/README.md

 ### Settings
-- Whether enter the book of last reading time directly
+- Can set whether enter the book of last reading time directly
 - Enable/disable move pdf
+- Keeping screen on can be set
-- color scheme choose
+- Support color scheme

 ## TODO
 - Show DF Content